jonnor/ESC-CNN-microcontroller/report/report.md

 the possible performance/complexity tradeoffs.
 In addition to the maximum of 24 filters, 20, 16 and 12 filters were tested.
-For all other Strided models the number of layers and filters were set as high as possible within violating any of the device constraints.
+For all other Strided models the number of layers and filters were set as high as possible without violating any of the device constraints.

 This results in 10 different models, as summarized in Table \ref{table:models}.